2023 Vanderbilt 3MT Competition!

 Location: Student Life Center

 We anticipate over an influx of graduate students to compete in 3MT this year!
 Come support the graduate students in your department, and be sure to stick around at the end of the event to vote for your favorite talk.
-The presenter with the most votes will win the People’s Choice Award with a prize of $250!
+The presenter with the most votes will win the People’s Choice Award with a prize!

 You do not have to stay for the entire event, so feel free to enter and leave as your schedule allows.